-An Irish pub, serving New York style pizza, in Hawaii?
+An Irish pub, serving New York-style pizza, in Hawaii?
 You better believe it.
-And not only that; the pizza at J.J.
-Dolan’s is really, good, the state’s best, in fact, with legions of devoted fans.
-You can buy cheese or pepperoni pizzas from the slice; choose from more than 20 toppings (including Spam, because Hawaii); choose from five “Classics” including Margherita, white pie, and spinach and garlic; or “Signature” pies including Boardwalk (Italian sausage, roasted peppers, onion, and garlic), Scampi (shrimp or chicken, mushrooms, and housemade scampi sauce), and Molto Formaggio, with six cheeses.
+And not only that, the pizza at J.J.
+Dolan’s is really good.
+The state’s best, in fact, with legions of devoted fans.
+You can buy cheese or pepperoni pizzas by the slice; choose from more than 20 toppings (including Spam, because Hawaii); choose from five “Classics” including Margherita, white pie, and spinach and garlic; or “Signature” pies including Boardwalk (Italian sausage, roasted peppers, onion, and garlic), Scampi (shrimp or chicken, mushrooms, and housemade scampi sauce), and Molto Formaggio, with six cheeses.
 But no matter what you order, you really can’t go wrong.

 Yelp/ Hilary W.